GabrielMoreau/winsoft-main/flashplayer-uninstall/README.md

 # FlashPlayer (Uninstall) - Remove all version of Adobe Flash Player

-Adobe Flash Player (known in Internet Explorer, Firefox, and Google Chrome as Shockwave Flash)[10] is computer software for viewing multimedia contents, executing rich Internet applications, and streaming audio and video content created on the Adobe Flash platform.
+Adobe Flash Player (known in Internet Explorer, Firefox, and Google Chrome as Shockwave Flash) is computer software for viewing multimedia contents, executing rich Internet applications, and streaming audio and video content created on the Adobe Flash platform.

+**This software is out of date and must be removed from all computers.**

 * Website : https://www.adobe.com/products/flashplayer/end-of-life.html
 * Wikipedia : https://www.hp.com/us-en/solutions/client-management-solutions.html